 Independent Non-Executive Directors remuneration consists entirely of a fixed fee.
-All other Directors participate in the Staff Bonus Scheme.
+Executive Directors participate in the Staff Bonus Scheme.

-No Dividends was paid during 2018 (2017: €3 million).
-The Company is currently considering its dividend plans for 2019.
-There were no material transactions between the Company and members of the Board during 2018.
+Dividends of €13.2 million were paid in 2019 (2018: Nil).
+There are no plans to pay dividends during 2020.
+There were no material transactions between the Company and members of the Board during 2019.